Felder-silverman

 Although the study was focused on engineering students, the model can be helpful to understand the various learning styles.

 The Felder-Silverman Model denotes four areas of personality that contribute to learning.
 The model creates four dimensions of learning styles.
 These dimensions can be viewed as a continuum with one learning preference on the far left and the other on the far right.
 They are active or reflective, sensing or intuitive, visual or verbal, inductive-deductive, and sequential or global.
-A combination of these styles makes up the individuals .
+A combination of these styles makes up the individuals learning preferences.

 Felderman Silverman Model